chr4/horsegen/README.md

 FLAGS:
     -h, --help                Prints help information
-    -n, --no-append-number    Do not append a random number at the end -A, --no-capitalize       Do not capitalize words [default: false] -q, --quiet               Do not print entropy information -V, --version             Prints version information
+    -n, --no-append-number    Do not append a random number at the end -A, --no-capitalize       Do not capitalize words
+    -q, --quiet               Do not print entropy information -V, --version             Prints version information